Virtual Cave

 Helictites

-Helictites are contorted depositional speleothems which grow in any direction, seemingly defying gravity.
-They occur in many forms from tiny filaments (as in the top photo) to thick, antler-like forms (bottom photo).
-Most helictites are formed from calcite.
+Helictites are contorted depositional speleothems which grow in any direction, defying gravity.
+Some geologists use a fancier term, “non-gravitomorphic”.
+They occur in many forms from tiny filaments (photo #1) through to thick, antler-like forms (photo #6).
+The intervening photos try to show a progression of thicker threads.

 The twisted shapes are due to many factors, including: